CHIEF WARRANT OFFICER 4 KELVIN L. MILLER

 Fort Stewart, Georgia

 It was a four-day weekend — and about two days after the customary holiday safety briefing.
 I was in my backyard, preparing my grill to barbeque some steaks and chicken.
-I arranged all of the charcoal into a little pyramid at the bottom of the grill, added lighter fluid and lit it.
+I arranged all of the charcoal into a little pyramid at the bottom of the grill, added lighter fluid and lit it with a lighter.
 The coals started to burn well and it looked like I had a good fire.
-I then placed the lighter fluid a safe distance from the grill and went into the house to check on the meat.
+I then placed the lighter and lighter fluid a safe distance from the grill and went into the house to check on the meat.
 When I returned, the coals were turning white and the needle on the grill's temperature sensor was rising.
 Pretty soon I’d be cooking … or so I thought.

 I could see the vapor from the evaporated lighter fluid in the air about a second before I started the lighter.
 Unfortunately, the conscious part of my brain did not send the, “Hey, stupid, don't do that!” signal to the rest of my body in time.
 The flame from the lighter immediately ignited the vapor, creating a huge fireball.
-Although the conscious part of my brain failed me, the subconscious part did not.
+Although the conscious part of my brain had failed me, the subconscious part did not.
 It was instinct that caused me to close my eyes, turn my head to the right and dive backward away from the fire.

 Luckily, the fireball disappeared as fast as it appeared.
 I laid on the ground in shock over what had just happened.
 The lower part of my arms, my eyebrows and all of the hair on top of my head turned white.
-I looked like a frostbitten old man.
+I looked liked a frostbitten old man.
 I quickly gathered my senses, checked the fire and called my wife outside to help (and give me a lecture).

 I was lucky.
-Besides the temporary loss of hair, I received only mild first-degree burns similar to a sunburn.
+Besides the temporary loss of hair, I received only mild first-degree burns similar to sunburn.
 I also learned that just because I’ve barbequed for more than 25 years (since I was 12) that I’m never too old or experienced to have an accident.
-Now, I actively participate in holiday safety briefings and fire-prevention classes, where I share my story with both older and younger Soldiers.
+Now, I actively participate in holiday safety briefings and fire-prevention classes.
+I share my story with both older and younger Soldiers.

 I learned a valuable lesson that day: Never be complacent around flammables.
 The temperature from the coals, the outside air temperature, the elapsed time and the confined space caused a dangerous buildup of lighter fluid vapor.
 Once a spark was added, a fireball was almost a definite result.

 It is best not to use lighter fluid to start your coals.
-There are cheap alternatives that are safer for you and better for the environment.
+There are cheap alternatives to lighter fluid that are safer for you and better for the environment.
 However, if you must use lighter fluid, wear the proper personal protective equipment.
 Goggles will help protect your eyes, and a long-sleeved, nonflammable shirt can shield your arms.
 Most importantly, always have respect for fire.
 Complacency is a sure-fire way to send your barbecue, and possibly more, up in flames.